Finistere/antidote/docs/how_to.rst

         >>> f()
         'localhost'

-There is also :py:class:`.FromArg` which allows you to use information on the argument itself to decide what should be injected.
-The same can be done without annotated type hints with the arguments :code:`dependencies` of :py:func:`.inject`.

 .. note::

     As annotated type hints can quickly become a bit tedious, using type aliases can help: